Battle of the Alamo: Investment

-By late afternoon Béxar was occupied by about 1,500 Mexican soldiers.
+By late afternoon, Béxar was occupied by about 1,500 Mexican soldiers.
 When the Mexican troops raised a blood-red flag signifying no quarter, Travis responded with a blast from the Alamo's largest cannon.
 Believing that Travis had acted hastily, Bowie sent Jameson to meet with Santa Anna.

 Travis was angered that Bowie had acted unilaterally and sent his own representative, Captain Albert Martin.
 Both emissaries met with Colonel Juan Almonte and José Bartres.
-According to Almonte, the Texians asked for an honorable surrender but were informed that any surrender must be unconditional.
+According to Almonte, the Texians asked for an honorable surrender, but were informed that any surrender must be unconditional.
 On learning this, Bowie and Travis mutually agreed to fire the cannon again.

 Skirmishes

 The first night of the siege was relatively quiet.
 Over the next few days, Mexican soldiers established artillery batteries, initially about 1000 ft from the south and east walls of the Alamo.
 A third battery was positioned southeast of the fort.
 Each night the batteries inched closer to the Alamo walls.
 During the first week of the siege more than 200 cannonballs landed in the Alamo plaza.
 At first, the Texians matched Mexican artillery fire, often reusing the Mexican cannonballs.
-On February 26 Travis ordered the artillery to conserve powder and shot.
+However, on February 26, Travis ordered the artillery to conserve powder and shot.

 Two notable events occurred on Wednesday, February 24.
-At some point that day, Bowie collapsed from illness, leaving Travis in sole command of the garrison.
-Late that afternoon, two Mexican scouts became the first fatalities of the siege.
+First, Bowie collapsed from illness, leaving Travis in sole command of the garrison.
+Then, late that afternoon, two Mexican scouts became the first fatalities of the siege.
 The following morning, 200–300 Mexican soldiers crossed the San Antonio River and took cover in abandoned shacks near the Alamo walls.
 Several Texians ventured out to burn the huts while Texians within the Alamo provided cover fire.
 After a two-hour skirmish, the Mexican troops retreated to Béxar.
-Six Mexican soldiers were killed and four others were wounded.
+Six Mexican soldiers were killed and four were wounded.
 No Texians were injured.

 A blue norther blew in on February 25, dropping the temperature to 39 F. Neither army was prepared for the cold temperatures.
 Texian attempts to gather firewood were thwarted by Mexican troops.
-On the evening of February 26 Colonel Juan Bringas engaged several Texians who were burning more huts.
+On the evening of February 26, Colonel Juan Bringas engaged several Texians who were burning more huts.
 According to historian J.R.
 Edmondson, one Texian was killed.
 Four days later, Texians shot and killed Private First-Class Secundino Alvarez, a soldier from one of two battalions that Santa Anna had stationed on two sides of the Alamo.
 By March 1, the number of Mexican casualties was nine dead and four wounded, while the Texian garrison had lost only one man.